-The rising number of homeless persons and the increasing demand for affordable housing mean that delivery speed is of utmost importance.
+The rising number of homeless persons and the increasing demand for affordable housing means delivery speed is of utmost importance.
 This is an area where modular housing construction thrives.
 Modular homes are pre-designed and pre-fabricated in offsite manufacturing factories, thereby circumventing supply chain vulnerabilities that affect traditional construction methods.
 Modular construction is also far less labour-intensive as it requires a smaller workforce and fewer trades on site.

 Sustainability is essential

 With the construction sector accounting for 39% of all global carbon emissions and the UK’s goal to meet its 2050 carbon-zero initiatives, delivering affordable homes needs to be driven by sustainable practices.
 Modular construction is more environmentally friendly than its more-traditional counterparts.
 It maximises efficiency and minimises material waste through its manufacturing process in highly controlled offsite factories.
 Temporary housing construction also requires less energy to run and less vehicle traffic to transport the modules to the construction site.

 The construction sector, like many others, was impacted by Covid-19 and experienced a loss in productivity initially, before being assigned as key workers to continue throughout lockdowns.
 While vaccines are being rolled out, it is still essential to take necessary precautions to ensure the safety of workers, and observing social distancing is chief among them.
 Fabricating and assembling modules in a highly controlled offsite factory allows social distancing to be effectively followed.
 This means that modular construction can maintain high productivity levels even if the Covid-19 safety measures remain in place in the long term.

 About Jerram Falkus